 You should wear your garment as much as possible for the 6 weeks following abdominoplasty, but plan on strict compression for two solid weeks postOPP.
 At the 6 week mark, you can move to using a Faja or Spanx of choice.
 Just remember that not all of the nerves to the lower abdomen will have sensation at this point after a tummy tuck.
 Don't place anything too tightly over the tummy because you might not feel it digging into your skin and you can get chafing and injury to the skin during this time.

-For the short answer to this question, just click HERE to get our full price list.
+For the short answer to this question, just refer to our full price list.
 The long answer is that pricing varies widely for tummy tucks, especially in the state of Florida (quality is expensive) but also in my office and surgical suite, depending on the amount of liposuction we perform and the other work we may decide to include.

 Patience is key to have great results with a tummy tuck.
-If you're a new mom, you should weight 6 months after breastfeeding and delivery before having a tummy tuck.
+If you're a new mom, you should wait 6 months after breastfeeding and delivery before having a tummy tuck.

 I like my patients at a physiological baseline before surgery, and breastfeeding clearly has a large impact on metabolism and weight.
 Pregnancy can also lower your blood counts, so wait at least 6 months after pregnancy before scheduling a consultation for a tummy tuck surgery.
 Following weight loss surgery, I recommend you wait at least a year afterwards so that your weight can stabilize and so that your metabolism can normalize.